The Easiest and Best Furniture Paint without Sanding for a Beautiful Finish

 In conclusion my friend, I carefully chose what to place on the dresser since it is partially in front of a window.
 When I shopping in the Dallas design district a couple of months ago I found this great lucite sculptural piece.
 I’m excited it finally has a home in our bedroom.

 The two botanical prints I’ve been using for years and are balanced by leaning a couple of smaller framed art prints on the other side of the dresser.
 An ink blot-inspired printable I created last October is one of them.

 I hope you enjoyed all the tips for making furniture painting easy.
-Check out a couple of really cool techniques like how to get white furniture chippy and a really cool metallic treatment both from the Design Aslyum blog.
+Check out a couple of really cool techniques like how to get white furniture chippy and a really cool metallic treatment both from the Design Asylum blog.
 I love how Rain on a Tin Roof even used a paint sprayer to get the job done faster!

 If you have any questions or want to chat just leave me a comment below or my email address is email@example.com.
 Talk soon,